Grapple Dog: Plot

+During the encounters with Null it is revealed Null is from another world, and Null knew and hated The Inventor because to him he was a jerk.
+Pablo eventually asks Null why he hates The Great Inventor so much and Null tells Pablo the truth; The Inventor never invented anything at all and the robots are the ones who made them which The Inventor stole from them from their dimension, Null tried to warn the people that The Inventor was a fraud but they threw him to the scrapheads, Null waited a thousand years to escape and go home.

 Development

 Grapple Dog was made independently by Joseph Gribbin of Medallion Games.
 Gribbin was the game designer, artist and programmer for the game while Jazz Mickle provided the game's soundtrack.

 Reception

 Grapple Dog was released on February 10, 2022, for Nintendo Switch and Windows.
 It was later released on Xbox Series X on November 18, 2022.

 Will Nelson of the NME recommended the game to platform game fans, stating that the game "aims to claim its place among the pantheon of mascot platformers, and it gets incredibly close."

-Nelson found that some of the mechanics to used alongside the grapple ranged from "brilliant" to frustrating due to the slightly imprecise nature of the grappling hook.
+Nelson found that some of the mechanics to be used alongside the grapple ranged from "brilliant" to frustrating due to the slightly imprecise nature of the grappling hook.
 J.P.
 Corban of the NintendoWorldReport echoed this, stating " since you can only aim the grappling hook straight up or at a 45-degree angle, there are times when it feels like you should be able to hook onto something but miss."

-Ethan Gach included Grapple Dog in his list of Fantastic games that went under the radar for Kotaku.
+Ethan Gach included Grapple Dog in his list of fantastic games that went under the radar for Kotaku.
 Gach declared the game as "one of the tightest arcade games of the year" praising swinging mechanics as "tricky but rewarding" and that it had "boss fights occasionally border on greatness when they aren't feeling overly punishing."